toolforge/paws/README.md

 access to the secrets.yaml file to do it either, since the defaults mostly support it.
 At this time, you need to set it up with a cluster version before 1.22, most likely.

-You will need to install minikube and [helm](https://helm.sh) on your system.
+You will need to install minikube (tested on minikube 1.23) and [helm](https://helm.sh) and kubectl on your system.
 When you are confident those are working, start minikube with:
  - `minikube start --kubernetes-version=v1.20.11`
- - `minikube addons enable ingress` install the dependencies for the PAWS dev environment with these steps:
+ - `minikube addons enable ingress`
+(from the top level of this repo): install the dependencies for the PAWS dev environment with these steps:
  - `helm repo add jupyterhub https://jupyterhub.github.io/helm-chart/`
  - `helm repo add bitnami https://charts.bitnami.com/bitnami`
  - `helm dep up paws/`

-Then, you need to create a new namespace for paws (`kubectl create namespace paws-dev` for instance) and then install into it with helm (from the top level of this repo):
+ - `kubectl create namespace paws-dev`
-`helm -n paws-dev install dev paws/ --timeout=50m`
+ - `helm -n paws-dev install dev paws/ --timeout=50m`

-With the --timeout can likely be dispensed with on future installs because it is mostly for the long downloads of images.

 The rest of the setup instructions will display on screen as long as the install is successful.
 Please refer to the helm documentation from there.